ChriPiv/gess-project/other/README.md

-# Papers used in our project
+# Some of the papers used in our project